 To sum up, EIL in Morocco was one of the best experiences of my life so far.
 I never would have thought that I would be able to live on a farm in rural Morocco and explore so many places so closely.
 I helped my host family with their daily work and felt as though I was a real part of their family.
 I also gained a lot of new self-confidence while on this program.
 Making such a big difference is the lives of others and having other people make a difference in my life in such a short period of time, only five weeks, puts many things into perspective for me.
 I learned that so many things are possible if you set your mind to it and attempt something new.
 The results from trying the unexplored and new are very fulfilling and it is the best way to learn and grow.--Ben

-Congratulations on your upcoming Experiment summer on the Morocco: Multiculturalism in North Africa program.
+Congratulations on your upcoming Experiment summer on the Morocco: From the Mediterranean to the Sahara program.
 Visit our pre-departure page for information about our expectations, communications, and travel planning.
 In early 2019, our summer international information will be published in a secure page, found in the Parent Portal.

 In early spring, the following program-specific documents will be linked to this page: